abacusgecwc/website/README.md

 # abacusgecwc/website

-Welcome to the official repository for the [Abacus GECWC Website](https://github.com/abacusgecwc/website).
+Welcome to the official repository for the [ABACUS GECWC Website](https://github.com/abacusgecwc/website).
 This project is dedicated to the web presence of Abacus GECWC, providing information, resources, and updates for our community.

 ## Project Description